octue/windeurope72hours-elevations-api/README.md

 data service](https://github.com/octue/windeurope72hours-elevations-populator).
 Elevations for high resolution H3 cells are extracted for the cell centerpoints at a 30m resolution; elevations for lower resolution cells are calculated by averaging each cell's children's elevations.

-**Citations**
-GeoTIFF files from the ESA's Copernicus satellite GLO-30 dataset